Harry's

-Harry's is an American company that manufactures and sells shaving equipment and men's personal care products via online and retail channels.
-The company is known for their subscription service where customers receive new razor blades, shaving cream, and other grooming products by mail.
-Harry's is based in New York.
+Harry's is an American manufacturer and seller of shaving equipment and men's personal care products via online and retail channels.
+They utilise a subscription service where customers receive new razor blades, shaving cream, and other grooming products by mail.

-The company was founded in July 2012 by Andy Katz-Mayfield and Jeff Raider.
-The company launched its subscription service in 2013.
+Based in New York City, it was founded in 2012 by Andy Katz-Mayfield and Jeff Raider and launched its subscription service a year later.
 In 2014, Harry's purchased the Feintechnik razor factory in Germany.

 In May 2019, Edgewell Personal Care announced it would purchase Harry's.
-In February 2020, the Federal Trade Commission sued Edgewell to block the merger, stating that the merger could hurt competition.
+In February 2020, FTC sued Edgewell to block the merger, stating that the merger could hurt competition.

 History

 The company was founded in July 2012 by Andy Katz-Mayfield and Jeff Raider, who met at Bain & Co.
-The company launched its subscription service in March 2013.
+It launched its direct-to-consumer subscription service in March 2013.

+The original products were designed by Prime Studio Inc., and the branding was developed by the creative agency Partners & Spade (now known as Mythology), who collaborated to create the company’s initial range of launch products and packaging.

 In January 2014, Harry's acquired the German razor blade manufacturer Feintechnik for $100 million, in an effort to provide control over the entire process of manufacturing their products.

-In July 2015 the company received a third-round financing of US$75.6 million.
+In 2015, the company received a third-round financing of US$75.6 million.
 In an interview published in July 2016, Katz-Mayfield said Harry's had two million customers.

-As of January 2017, Harry's shaving products are also available at Target and Walmart stores.

-In late June 2017, Harry's started selling its products in the United Kingdom.
+By January 2017, its shaving products were also available at Target and Walmart stores.
+In late June, it started selling its products in the United Kingdom.

 In February 2018, Harry's raised $112 million in Series D funding co-led by Alliance Consumer Growth and Temasek co-led, with participation from Tao Capital Partners.

-In October 2018, Harry's launched Flamingo, a women's skin care brand.
+In October, Harry's launched Flamingo, a women's skin care brand.

 In May 2019, Edgewell Personal Care, the owner of the Schick brand of shaving products, announced plans to purchase Harry's for $1.4 billion.
 The merger was intended to finalise by the end of the first quarter of 2020.

 On February 3, 2020, the Federal Trade Commission sued Edgewell to block the merger, stating that bringing Schick and Harry's together could hurt competition and Edgewell backed away from the deal.

-In March 2020, Harry's launched Cat Person as an independent startup out of the company's innovation group, Harry's Labs.
-Cat Person sells a lineup of cat care products.
+In March 2021, Forbes reported that Harry's had raised a Series E round at a $1.7 billion valuation.
+In December, Harry's announced it would acquire deodorant brand Lumē for an undisclosed price.

+By 2023 the product line generated $300 million out of a total $750 million in annual revenue for the company.
+In 2025, a year after Reuters reported that Harry's had filed to go public in an IPO, the firm unveiled its first major rebrand since launching in 2013, updating its logo, packaging, website, and visual identity.